namhyung/uftrace/doc/ftrace-live.md

 \--color=*VAL*
 :   Enable or disable color on the output.
 Possible values are "yes", "no" and "auto".
 The "auto" is default and turn on coloring if stdout is a terminal.

+\--disabled
+:   Start ftrace with tracing disabled.
+This is only meaningful when used with 'trace_on' trigger.

 FILTERS
 =======
 The ftrace support filtering only interested functions.
 When ftrace is called it receives two types of function filter; opt-in filter with -F/--filter option and opt-out filter with -N/--notrace option.
 These filters can be applied either record time or replay time.